kamui-fin/discord-emote-menu/README.md

 A script to open a discord emote menu

 Options:
--c, --rofi-config       Specify a custom config file for the rofi menu -u, --update-emotes     Download new emotes
 -w, --window-class      Window class to send the emote to.
-Default value is "Discord".
+Default value is "Discord" -r, --rofi-config       Specify a custom config file for the rofi menu -u, --update-emotes     Download new emotes
+-c, --colon             Display colon at the beginning and end of emote name.
 -h, --help              Display this help menu
 ```